-National measures affecting [...] media service providers
+National measures affecting media service providers

-- 1. [...]
-Legislative, regulatory or administrative measures taken by a Member State that are liable to affect media pluralism or editorial independence of media service providers in the internal market shall be duly justified and proportionate.
-Such measures shall be reasoned, transparent, objective and non-discriminatory. - 2.
-Any national procedure used for the purposes of [...] the adoption of [...] an administrative measure as referred to in paragraph 1 shall be [...] set out in advance and carried out without undue delay. - 3. [...]
+1. Legislative, regulatory or administrative measures taken by a Member State that are liable to affect media pluralism or editorial independence of media service providers

+- 2. Any national procedure used for the purposes of the a adoption of an administrative measure as referred to in paragraph 1 shall be subject to b timeframes, set out in advance, and carried out without undue delay. - 3.
 Any media service provider subject to a regulatory or administrative measure referred to in paragraph 1 that concerns it individually and directly shall have the right to appeal against that measure to an appellate body.
 That body, which may be a court, shall be independent of the parties involved and of any external intervention or political pressure liable to jeopardise its independent assessment of matters coming before it.
-It shall have the appropriate expertise to enable it to carry out its functions effectively.

-- 4. [...]
-If a [...] regulatory or administrative measure referred to in paragraph 1 is likely to significantly and adversely affect the operation of media service providers in the internal market, the Board may [...] draw up an opinion on the measure.
-Following that opinion [...], and without prejudice to its powers under the Treaties, the Commission may issue its own opinion on the matter. [...]
-The Board and [...] the Commission shall make their opinions publicly available. - 5. [...]
-For the purposes of drawing up an opinion under paragraph 4, the Board, and where applicable, the Commission [...], may request relevant information from a national authority or body that adopts a regulatory or administrative measure referred to in paragraph 1 that concerns, individually and directly, a media service provider.
+It shall have the appropriate expertise to enable it to carry out its functions effectively and in a timely manner. - 4.
+If a regulatory or administrative measure referred to in paragraph 1 is likely to significantly affect the operation of media service providers in the internal market, the Board shall, on its own initiative or upon request of the Commission or upon a duly justified and reasoned request of a media service provider that is individually and directly affected by such measure, draw up an opinion on the measure.
+Without prejudice to its powers under the Treaties, the Commission may issue its own opinion on the matter.
+The Board and the Commission shall make their opinions publicly available. - 5.
+For the purposes of drawing up an opinion under paragraph 4, the Board, and where applicable, the Commission, may request relevant information from a national authority or body that adopts a regulatory or administrative measure referred to in paragraph 1 that concerns, individually and directly, a media service provider.
 The national authority or body concerned shall provide that information without undue delay and by electronic means.